Teaching Activities (Free)

 The problem with focusing narrowly on the crash is that it locates the explanation for the crisis in the financial sector, implying that the financial sector is not itself intimately linked to the real, productive economy.
 This prevents students from understanding the root causes not only of the Great Depression, but any economic crisis.

-To help students understand this concept, I created a simulation, the What Caused the Great Depression?
-The Widget Boom Game, which draws inspiration from Bill Bigelow’s Thingamabob Game simulating the relationship of capitalist production to the climate crisis.
+To help students understand this concept, I created this simulation, which draws inspiration from Bill Bigelow’s Thingamabob Game simulating the relationship of capitalist production to the climate crisis.
 I thought that having a strong grasp of overproduction would help students understand what caused and continues to cause economic crises under capitalism, and also help them understand the early New Deal.
 After completing some background lessons on the labor movement and early struggles between workers and employers from The Power in Our Hands, we were ready to play the Widget Boom Game.

 Widget Boom Game Lesson Objectives